top of page

 • China’s activities are rapidly growing and the region is exhibiting extensive investment activity

-• UK and Europe has traditionally been a strong ground for biopharma activity, and continue to be
+• UK and Europe has traditionally been a strong ground for biopharma activity, and continues to be

 2021-2022 Projections